Common Questions About Mesothelioma

 - Weight loss or loss of appetite

-Mesothelioma symptoms are often mistaken for other conditions and can be easy to overlook.
-If you have any of the above symptoms in addition to mesothelioma risk factors (below), seek medical advice.
+Further, mesothelioma symptoms are often mistaken for other conditions and can be easy to overlook.
+If you have any of the above symptoms and were exposed to asbestos decades ago, see a doctor immediately.

 What Are the Risk Factors for Mesothelioma?